M. S. Prem Nath

 Prem Nath Pillai, known as M.S.
 Prem Nath, is a Malaysian film director and Editor of Indian descent based in Kuala Lumpur.
-He is well known for directing first Tamil language Zombie movie, Vere Vazhi Ille.
+He is known for directing first Tamil language zombie movie, Vere Vazhi Ille.

-Before becoming a director, Prem worked as editor for KRU Studios from year 2002 to 2004.
+Before becoming a director, Prem worked as editor for KRU Studios from 2002 to 2004.
 Currently, he manages his own production and post-production house, Merp Film Factory Sdn.
 Bhd.